Pragati2002/Try-On/README.md

-Outfit Anyone (Latest Fixed Version): Ultra-high quality virtual try-on for Any Clothing and Any Person
+VTON - Ultra-high quality virtual try-on for Any Clothing or try on for using outfit Sketches

 ## How to Run